kevinwang/boxsync/README.md

 To run, just run `boxsync` because `$GOPATH/bin` is in your `$PATH`.

 We will use [govendor](https://github.com/kardianos/govendor) for vendoring.
+To add dependencies, a proper usage is like: govendor fetch github.com/fsnotify/fsnotify

 ## Code style